Clcanny/Clcanny.github.io/source/_posts/useful-and-easy-new-features-of-Cpp11.md

 参考[Stroustrup 叙述 C++11 值类型取名历程](https://stackoverflow.com/questions/3601602/what-are-rvalues-lvalues-xvalues-glvalues-and-prvalues)，整理出判断值类型的表：

 + Has identity
-  + It's possible to determine whether the expression refers to the same entity as another expression, such as by comparing addressses of the objects or the functions they identity (obtained directly or indirectly)
+  + It's possible to determine whether the expression refers to the same entity as another expression, such as by comparing addressses of the objects or the functions they identity (obtained directly or indirectly).
 + Can be moved from
   + Move constructor, move assignments operator, or another function overload that implements move semantics can bind to the expression.
   + The resource will not be used in another place or be discarded by explicitly.